voucherifyio/commerce-tools-integration/README.md

 1. Go to your <application_name> -> More -> Run console
 2. Run `npm run config`

-This command should be run once for every commercetools application.
+This command should be run once shortly after you deploy your application, and **each time when your commercetools project change the list of countries in which it operates**.

 ### Register API Extension